hellbringer616/Strix_2/config/nt-rpg/SkillsAndEffects.md

 *Parameters:* BPModel

-###### lightning resistance

-*Description:* Increases resistance against lightning damage

-*Parameters:* float

 ###### dampen

-*Description:* An effect which cancells all incoming damage to the target, if attacking player has manapool below specific % value
+*Description:* An effect which cancels all incoming damage to the target, if attacking player has manapool below specific % value

 *Parameters:* double